project-chip/zap/docs/api.md

 ### REST API: user data~httpPostAddNewPackage()

 HTTP POST: Add new project package

 **Kind**: inner method of [<code>REST API: user data</code>](#module*REST API* user data)
+<a name="module_REST API_ user data..httpPostUnifyAttributesAcrossEndpoints"></a>

+### REST API: user data~httpPostUnifyAttributesAcrossEndpoints()

+HTTP POST: Unify all Attributes configuration into one presentation.

+1. In Zigbee world, the Attribute configuration is a global singleton entity.
+   To emulate the global singleton entity, this function ensures Attribute changes are applied to all endpoint specific attribute fields.
+2. (native case in ZAP) In Matter, the Attribute configuration are endpoint specific.

+**Kind**: inner method of [<code>REST API: user data</code>](#module*REST API* user data)
+<a name="module_REST API_ user data..httpPostUnifyClustersAcrossEndpoints"></a>

+### REST API: user data~httpPostUnifyClustersAcrossEndpoints()

+HTTP POST: Unify all Clusters configuration into one presentation.

+1. In Zigbee world, the Clusters configuration is a global singleton entity.
+   To emulate the global singleton entity, this function ensures changes 1 cluster are applied to all endpoint specific cluster fields.
+2. (native case in ZAP) In Matter, the Cluster configuration are endpoint specific.

+**Kind**: inner method of [<code>REST API: user data</code>](#module*REST API* user data)
 <a name="module_JS API_ http server"></a>